Law Review Membership

 Decisions are based solely on your membership selection score, which is comprised of two factors.
 One factor is your grade point average, with only the core curriculum considered in this average.

-Once you have downloaded competition materials, you will have exactly ten days to complete your work product and turn it in to the Law Review Suite.
+Once you have downloaded competition materials, you will have exactly ten days to complete your work product and upload it to the LexisNexis web course.
 Late submissions will NOT be considered.
 Therefore, plan accordingly in light of your final exam schedule.

 Can I become an Associate Member anytime during Law School?